oranda/libanius-akka/README.md

 Usage
 =====

+To use libanius-akka as a library in your project, add this to your `build.sbt`:

+    libraryDependencies += "com.github.oranda" %% "libanius-akka" % "0.4"
+                                                                               `
-Usually Libanius will be run through an interface such as https://github.com/oranda/libanius-scalajs-react, but a console UI is provided in this project.
-Get a copy of `github.com/oranda/libanius-akka` using `git clone`,  From SBT, type:
+A console UI is provided in this project.
+To run it, get a copy of `github.com/oranda/libanius-akka` using `git clone`.
+Unzip it, navigate to the root directory of the project, and type:

-    run
+    sbt run

 Pick the option `com.oranda.libanius.consoleui.RunQuiz` and try out a sample quiz.

 This has been tested with Scala 2.12.6, Java 8, and sbt 1.1.2.

+For a graphical interface to Libanius, see https://github.com/oranda/libanius-scalajs-react-akka.

 License